This article will help you:

 A funnel analysis shows how your users are navigating specific sequences of events in your product.
+Funnel Analysis charts are built using the Events Module and the Segmentation Module.
 To create a Funnel Analysis chart, you’ll just need to tell Amplitude what those events are, and which users it should include in the analysis.

 NOTE: You can include both active and inactive events in your funnel analyses, but most customers find their Amplitude charts are more insightful when they focus on active events.

 To build a Funnel Analysis chart, follow these steps:

 - In the Events module, select the starting event.
 You can choose a specific event that is instrumented in Amplitude, or you can tell Amplitude to consider any event as the starting event for this analysis, by selecting Any Event from the list of available events.